tinythings/sysinspect/docs/modeldescr/entities.rst

               port: 0.0.0.0:22
               listen: 0.0.0.0:*

-A fact's claims are just arbitrary key/value pairs that can later be referred to by a corresponding consumer, such as a logic flow, an action, a plugin, etc.
+A claim's claims are just arbitrary key/value pairs that can later be referred to by a corresponding consumer, such as a logic flow, an action, a plugin, etc.

-Facts can be addressed by built-in functions directly or indirectly:
+Claims can be addressed by built-in functions directly or indirectly:

 .. code-block:: yaml

    # Directly
-   foo: static(entitles.ssh-sockets.facts.port)
+   foo: static(entitles.ssh-sockets.claims.port)

-   # Indirectly, within the context of a current fact
+   # Indirectly, within the context of a current claim
-   # this returns the whole fact structure by its static ID
+   # this returns the whole claim structure by its static ID
-   bar: fact(tcp-network)
+   bar: claim(tcp-network)

-   # Claim returns a specific value of a claim within a current fact
+   # Claim returns a specific value of a claim within a current claim
    baz: claim(port)

-For more details about fact functions, please refer to the corresponding section.
+For more details about claim functions, please refer to the corresponding section.